 Staff or students identified as being responsible for such acts should expect to be held accountable under the procedure set forth in this policy.
-If someone believes he/she has been subjected to aggressive Behaviour by a member of staff, student or other person he/she must report the incident to the Estates Department or another member of the Senior Management Team as soon as possible following the incident.
-The Estates Department will advise the individual of his/her right to file a complaint with the Police.
+If someone believes they have been subjected to aggressive Behavior by a member of staff, student or other person he/she must report the incident to the Estates Department or another member of the Senior Management Team as soon as possible following the incident.
+The Estates Department will advise the individual of their right to file a complaint with the Police.